GiselleNessi/Fan-powered-Music-Production/SMART_CONTRACT_README.md

 # Smart Contract Implementation

-This document explains the smart contract implementation for the Artist Campaign Platform.
+This document explains the smart contract implementation for the Artist Tipping Platform.

 ## Overview